mossmatters/HybPiper/README.md

 * [SPAdes](http://bioinf.spbau.ru/en/spades) 3.15.0
 * [GNU Parallel](http://www.gnu.org/software/parallel/)
 * [samtools](http://www.htslib.org/) 1.14
+* [MAFFT](https://mafft.cbrc.jp/alignment/software/). ***New requirement for HybPiper version 2.1.0***

 #### NOTE:
-Biopython 1.80 has not been released yet, but you can install an in-progress version by cloning the repository from https://github.com/biopython/biopython and following the instructions under the heading 'Installation from Source' [here](https://biopython.org/wiki/Download).

 Biopython 1.80 is required as it contains bug fixes for the SearchIO module that HybPiper 2.0 uses to parse output from Exonerate.

-Note that version 1.80 is bundled with the conda installation of HybPiper.
+**Update 01/12/2022:** Biopython 1.80 has now been released, and is available as a conda install [here](https://anaconda.org/conda-forge/biopython).

+Prior to this release, HybPiper users needed to install an in-progress version by cloning the repository from https://github.com/biopython/biopython and following the instructions under the heading 'Installation from Source' [here](https://biopython.org/wiki/Download).
+Alternatively, the HybPiper conda package for all versions prior to 2.1.0 includes pre-release Biopython version 1.80.dev0; note that this **causes problems** if the user then installs Biopython 1.79 via conda in the HybPiper conda environment.
+The HybPiper conda package for version 2.1.0 now uses the conda Biopython 1.80 release package.

 ---
 # Setup